Jobs at the Math Learning Center

-The Front Desk Assistant position is generally only given to students with work study awards through the financial aid office.
-If you are a work study student who is interested in this position, please contact the Director, Rosalie Tepper to schedule an interview.
+The Front Desk Assistant position is generally only given to students with Work Study awards through the Financial Aid Office.
+If you have a Work Study award and are interested in this position, please email email@example.com to schedule an interview.
+Please include your resume.

 Learning Assistants must be comfortable helping students at a wide range of levels of mathematics.
 You should be comfortable with topics including: factoring; properties of exponents; linear, quadratic, absolute value, rational, exponential, and logarithmic equations and their graphs; functions; trigonometry; and derivatives.
 While many Learning Assistants are students at Shoreline Community College, you do not have to be a current student to apply.

-Learning Assistants should have completed Math 211 or Math 152, or be currently taking Math 152, with grades averaging around 3.5 or higher in prior math courses.
-Placement into ENGL 100 or ESL 100 is also required.
+Learning Assistants should have completed MATH& 211 or MATH& 152, or be currently taking MATH&152, with grades averaging around 3.5 or higher in prior math courses.
+Applicants who have not taken these courses but have taken MATH& 146 will sometimes be considered depending on their other mathematics coursework.
+Placement into ENGL 099 or ESL 099 or higher is also required.
 Learning Assistants must be proficient mathematically and able to explain concepts clearly using correct vocabulary.
 Additionally, you must be patient, able to work at the rate of the student you are assisting, and comfortable working with a diverse student body.
 Learning Assistants should be available to work at least five hours per week.

 You must have the following items before you can be hired:

-If your application indicates that you are qualified for the position, then the Director will contact you to schedule an interview when the MLC is in need of an additional Learning Assistant.
-The interview will consist of an assessment of your mathematics skills at a range of levels, and a "mock tutoring" session in which the Director will act as a student and you will provide assistance on several math questions.
+If your application indicates that you are qualified for the position and the MLC is hiring new Learning Assistants, you will be contacted to schedule an interview.
+The interview will include a set of math problems at a range of levels for you to solve on paper, and a "mock tutoring" session in which the interviewer will act as a student who needs math help and you will provide assistance on several math questions.

 Volunteer Learning Assistants

 Some Learning Assistants are volunteers.
 You can volunteer in the Math Learning Center for as little as one hour per week, and it does not require authorization to work in the United States.
-If you are interested in volunteering, please email the Director, Rosalie Tepper.
+Volunteers should have completed MATH&141 (Precalculus I), MATH 111 (Elements of Precalculus), or a higher-level mathematics course.
+If you are interested in volunteering, please email firstname.lastname@example.org.